Congressional Black Caucus calls for Senate action on voting rights - NewsBreak

 “The eyes of the world are on you,” the Colorado Democrat said, addressing members of the Senate.

-Rep. Val Demings, a Florida Democrat running for the U.S. Senate this year, said that, growing up, her parents instilled in her that voting was about civic duty.
+Rep. Val Butler Demings, a Florida Democrat, said that growing up, her parents instilled in her that voting was about civic duty.

 “Everything that you care about, regardless of your party, and everything that we care about, is at risk if we do not protect the right to vote,” she said.